Mendham/mendham.github.io/docs/general/argumentverification.md

 layout: page
 title: Argument Verification
 ---
 High quality code should verify the arguments of public methods and constructors.
-The typical way to do this is by validating the argument with an `if` statement and then throwing an `ArgumentException` when that condition is not met.
+The typical way to do this is by validating the argument with an `if` statement and then throwing an ArgumentException when that condition is not met.

 {% highlight csharp %}
-public void SomeMethod(object objValue, int intVal, string strValue) {
+public void Foo(object objValue, int intVal, string strValue) {
     if (objValue == null)
     {
         throw new ArgumentException("objValue cannot be null");
     }

-    if (intVal <= 0)
+    if (intVal num % 2 == 0)
     {
-        throw new ArgumentException("intVal must be greater than zero");
+        throw new ArgumentException("intVal must be greater even");
     }

     if (string.IsNullOrWhiteSpace(strValue))